informjennifer/WashU-datarescue/how-to-start/track-1-advocacy-education.md

 1. Write letters to advocate for individual researchers to deposit their research data
 2. Contribute to group research on public records legislation
-3. Contribute to group research on disappeared websites since start of 2025 administration&#x20;
+3. Contribute to group research on disappeared websites since the start of the 2025 administration&#x20;
 4. Share updates, news, or general takeaways with close friends, family, and peers

 **Tools Required (vary across tasks)**